gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 ## Old stack

-The previous version of my site was using a custom built static site generator and I bailed on it because I was starting to want features that were common in all other static site generators and I couldn't justify the work.
+The previous version of my site was using a custom-built static site generator and I bailed on it because I was starting to want features that were common in all other static site generators and I couldn't justify the work.

 The reason I had built the generator was because I had this idea of templates being able to define the CSS and JS they needed and as part of the template generation the CSS and JS would be added as necessary.
-I was largely happy with the end result but there was enough rough edges that it was a "death by a thousand papercuts" kind of feeling.
+I was largely happy with the result but there were enough rough edges that it was a "death by a thousand papercuts" kind of feeling.

 The other details of the tech I used: